 The Compensation Committee is responsible for the approval and administration of compensation programs for executive officers and certain other employees of Ashland.
-The Compensation Committee frequently reviews Ashland's compensation practices, and its decisions take into consideration, among other things, Ashland's compensation philosophy, its financial and operating performance, individual performance, practices and compensation levels of peer companies and the voting guidelines of certain proxy advisory firms and stockholders.
+The Compensation Committee frequently reviews Ashland's compensation practices and considers, among other things; Ashland's compensation philosophy, its financial and operating performance, individual performance, practices and compensation levels of peer companies and the voting guidelines of certain proxy advisory firms and stockholders.
 In making compensation decisions, the Compensation Committee uses several resources and tools, including competitive market information, and reviews accumulated and potential equity holdings.